CGPA Calculator with Credit Hours

 Can I export or download my results?

-Yes.”
-Users can copy, print or save their summary as a PDF, export CSV data and create/import a backup for later use.
+Sure.
+You can copy the summary, print it, save it as a PDF, export CSV data, or create a backup for later.

 Why does my result differ from my student portal?